 Overview

-A generically-compressed item compliant to this specification is an item with an associated essential property of type 'cmpC'.
+Generically-compressed items have an associated essential item property of type 'cmpC'.
 When content protection is applied to a generically-compressed item, the protection shall be applied to the compressed payload.

 EDITOR’S NOTE: the current design uses an essential property to identify the compression.
 It could be possible to define a non-displayable item and have a derived image on this item.
 Contributions on this topic are welcome.

-Item Compressed Byte Ranges
+Generically Compressed Item Extents

 Definition